Universal Prompt Optimizer for Safe Text-to-Image Generation: Proposed Framework

 \subsection{Reward Score}

-In order for the prompt optimizer to have the ability of rewriting toxic prompts that can generate safe and semantic-preserving images, we need to define the reward based on the modified prompt for PPO.
-Specifically, we measure the quality of modified prompts from two aspects: \textit{toxicity} and \textit{text alignment}, where toxicity measures the probability of generated images containing inappropriate content, and text alignment measures the similarity of the generated images to the text itself.
+In order for the prompt optimizer to have the ability to rewrite toxic prompts that can generate safe and semantic-preserving images, we need to define the reward based on the modified prompt for PPO.
+Specifically, the modified prompts are evaluated from two views: \textit{toxicity} and \textit{text alignment}, where toxicity measures the probability of generated images containing inappropriate content, and text alignment measures the similarity of the generated images to the text itself.

 To measure the toxicity, we employ the Q16~\cite{schramowski2022can} classifier to quantify the degree of inappropriateness of generated images.
 This classifier can output the likelihood (confidence) that an image is inappropriate.
 The toxic score is defined as: